harryportal/StoreApi/README.md

 - [x] Add Logging with winston
 - [x] Write Unit and Integration Test
 - [x] Implement Sign in with Google
-- [x] Seed the database with bdummy Data:
+- [x] Seed the database with dummy Data:
 - [x] Deploy to Heroku:rocket: